DylanMuir/TIFFStack/README.md

 ### How to contribute ###

 * Firstly, thanks for your willingness to help!
 Documentation improvements, especially on the [FocusStack wiki](https://bitbucket.org/DylanMuir/twophotonanalysis/wiki), are especially useful.
 Bug fixes and feature contributions are an amazing contribution.
+* Also very desirable is testing the toolbox under Octave, and ensuring compatibility.
+Thus far, compatibility has not been tested
 * If you would like to contribute a patch or bug fix, write to Dylan Muir (<dylan.muir@unibas.ch>) to request write access to the repository.
 * Create a feature branch to encapsulate your code changes.
 * After completing, documenting and testing your code, create a pull request for your branch to be integrated into the master branch.